soedinglab/transannot/README.md

-# A transcriptome annotation pipeline that predicts protein functions, orthologous relationships and biological pathways for the whole newly sequenced transcriptome the raw transcriptomes.
+# A transcriptome annotation pipeline
+It predicts protein functions, orthologous relationships and biological pathways for the whole newly sequenced transcriptome the raw transcriptomes.
 Steps involved
 It first performs PLASS to assemble raw sequence reads.